 How To Clean Window Screens

 There are numerous methods for cleaning screens depending on the severity of the dirtiness.
 Still, to be on the safe side, it’s crucial to deep clean all of your window and door screens at least once a year — and there are some relatively simple methods for accomplishing this unpleasant task.
 You can clean quickly with a lint roller or thoroughly with a soapy bath and toothbrush.
 We’ve even covered you for those seemingly unsalvageable rusted screens you were about to replace.
-And once you’ve started cleaning, you might as well learn how to clean your dishwasher, the most effective grout cleaners to keep your tiles looking brand new, and how to remove black mold permanently.
+Once you’ve started cleaning, you might as well learn how to clean your dishwasher, the most effective grout cleaners to keep your tiles looking brand new, and how to remove black mold permanently.
 You can complete these tasks while your screens are drying.

 Lint Remover